sph-mn/sph-sp/other/documentation/sc-manual.md

 (sp-define* (name parameter ...) (parameter-types ...) body ...)
 ~~~

-* defines a function of name name
+* defines a function of name {name}
-* automatically sets status-t as the return type
+* automatically declares status-t as the return type
 * automatically adds (label exit status-return) if no exit label specified in body
-* automatically adds adds local-memory-free or error-memory-free to the exit code if local-memory-init or error-memory-init was used in body
+* automatically calls local-memory-free or error-memory-free after the exit label if local-memory-init or error-memory-init was used in body

 ## sp-define-event*
 ~~~